-Before you prepare yourself to grab your hospital bag, make sure you are experiencing the actual symptoms of labour, as many a time, it may be a false alarm or pre-labour signs only.
+Labour marks the beginning of your journey as a parent, and it’s only a short while before you get to hold your little one in your arms.
+By the end of the 9-months of pregnancy, most women can’t wait for this next step, when their body signals that the baby is on his way out.
+Before you prepare yourself to grab your hospital bag, it’s essential to make sure you are experiencing the actual symptoms of labour, as you might also be prone to false labour signs.
 Your body prepares itself for the upcoming labour, and thus you may confuse it with active labour.
-In the following article, we shall acquaint you with the signs of labour and what you are required to do.
+In the following article, we shall acquaint you with the signs of labour and what you should do when you experience them.

 Video: 8 Signs and Symptoms of Labour You Should Look Out For